Course details / Refugee Care[e]Education

 About this course

-Refugee Care[e]Education was developed in 2017.
-This program is a response to the devastating situation in countries such as Syria and Eritrea, which has caused many people to flee their country in search of safer places.
+Refugee Care[e]Education was developed in 2017 in response to the devastating situations in countries such as Syria and Eritrea, which caused many people to flee their country in search of safer places.
 Many refugees have asked for asylum in the Netherlands.
-These immigrants experienced health risks from their country of origin and during their voyage to the Netherlands.
+These immigrants have experienced health risks, both from their country of origin and during their journeys to the Netherlands.
 The effects of conflict and displacement on mental health and psychosocial wellbeing are profound.
-Therefore, it is important to recognize, detect and treat (mental) health problems early, in order to improve the immigrants’ chances of participating in the labor market and learning a new language.
+Therefore, it is important to recognize, detect and treat (mental) health problems quickly, in order to improve the immigrants’ chances of participating in the labor market and learning a new language.
 However, health facilities are under strain and health professionals have to deal with a population with health problems that are not common in their daily practice.
-The main goal of the course is to inform general practitioners about common health problems in Syria; their cultural background; the effects of experiences of armed conflict and displacement; and the support systems available in the Netherlands.
+The goals of the course are to inform general practitioners about common health problems in the countries of origin; refugees’ cultural backgrounds; the effects of experiencing armed conflict and displacement; and the support systems available in the Netherlands.

 Who is this course for?